 The project fully embodied Wright’s ideal of organic architecture—A synthesis of buildings and landscape.
 In Wright’ words, the structures were planned to “melt into the sunburnt hills.”

 The Marin County Civic Center was the last commission by Frank Lloyd Wright.
 It is located in San Rafael, California just north of San Francisco.
 The groundbreaking took place after Wright’s death and the construction was supervised by Wright’s protégé, Aaron Green, and was completed in 1962.

 Next door was the Marin Veterans Memorial Auditorium designed by Wright’s design team after his death.

 The Veterans Memorial Auditorium is down the street from the Marin County Civic Center.
 It was designed by the Taliesin Associated Architects and was completed in 1971 in a way compatible with the main complex.
 Taliesin Associated Architects was an architectural firm founded by Frank Lloyd Wright to carry on his architectural vision after his death in 1959.
 The firm disbanded in 2003.

 The Lone Cypress at Pebble Beach, supposedly the most photographed tree in America.
 I thought it was a pretty tree, but now understand the 40 people gathered around taking a picture of it…..
 It has quite the history.

-Our second day in California started with me getting up at 5:00 AM.
+(Find our first Day in California here) Our second day in California started with me getting up at 5:00 AM.
 Of course my body thought it was 8:00 AM; this was a trend that would continue every morning until we came home.
-So we headed down to the bay to get some pictures of the Golden Gate Bridge with the early morning sun.
-With all the pictures I take, the colors are always more vibrant a few hours after sunrise and a few hours before sunset.
-It was a very beautiful morning on the bay.
-Continue reading California Day 2……
+So we headed down to the bay to get some pictures of the… Continue reading California Day 2……